 1961 - Another improvement for the SR-3 and -1: the aperture now automatically re-opened after exposure instead of relying upon the film advance.

 1962 - The SR-1 received the meter bracket of the SR-3 and a new cadmium sulfide (CdS) external meter became available for the SR-1.
 In July, Minolta introduced the first SLR with a built-in meter, the SR-7 (7 was also a favorite number of Tashima-san), which replaced the SR-3 at the top of the lineup.
 The SR-7 was the first Minolta to feature mirror lock up (MLU) to allow use of the 21mm f/4.5 wide angle lens that protrudes into the mirror box of the camera.
+It also included a new "oversized" mirror that prevented image cut-off in the viewfinder with longer telephoto lenses.

 1963 - The film counter of the SR-1 was moved to match that of the SR-7.
 The SR-7 received an OFF/ON switch for the meter and a simplified MLU that no longer wasted a frame of film when activated.